Editor in Chief, IBM Europe

 Customer Sales Advisor, Merchandise Distributor, Business and Technical Analyst

 I joined Marks and Spencer whilst at school, and having worked in multiple stores including their flagship Oxford Street branch, I moved to the London Head Office as a merchandise distributor.
 My keen interest in performance improvement surfaced an opportunity to move into business analysis and systems development in the UK and Canadian Head Offices in Toronto, and eager to understand the technology behind the business, then into business analysis and systems development.

 From: August, 1984

 To: September, 1997

-I enjoy taking time each year to study something new each year ranging from typography, creativity, cake decorating, life drawing and learning and qualifying to ride a motorcycle in a week.
-I'm a qualified badminton coach, have sung at Westminster Cathedral, danced at Sadlers Wells and acted at the Yvonne Arnaud Theatre, Guildford.
+I enjoy taking time each year to study something new.
+Topics have included typography, creative thinking, cake decorating, life drawing and learning and qualifying to ride a motorcycle in a week!
+I'm a qualified badminton coach, have sung at Westminster Cathedral, danced at Sadlers Wells, and acted at the Yvonne Arnaud Theatre, Guildford.